Baricitinib

 The drug was later granted full FDA approval as a treatment for acute COVID-19 in May 2022.
 Now, more than three million people globally have taken baricitinib for the viral disease.

-“I thought we were going to cross the finish line for HIV first,” said Gavegnano about baricitinib’s approval.
+“I thought we were going to cross the finish line for HIV-1 first,” said Gavegnano about baricitinib’s approval.
 “The world has a weird way of working, but I'm not sorry about it.”

-Even with the COVID response ongoing, people hadn't forgotten about the HIV research that came from Gavegnano’s PhD thesis.
+Even with the COVID response ongoing, people hadn't forgotten about the HIV-1 research that came from Gavegnano’s PhD thesis.

-As she and her team were preparing to present data at the 2023 International AIDS Society in Brisbane, Australia, Gavegnano got a stunning call from another team presenting at the conference.
+As they were preparing to present data at the 2023 International AIDS Society in Brisbane, Australia, the Gavegnano and Marconi teams received stunning news from another team also preparing to present at the same conference.

-“We have a case report of an individual who may be cured of HIV with your drug,” they said.
+“We have a case report of an individual who is in long-term remission from HIV-1, and your drug is a key component of this individual’s treatment regimen,” they said.

 The team behind the call?
 Alexandra Calmy, MD, PhD, and Asier Sáez-Cirión, PhD, professors at the University of Geneva Hospital and the Pasteur Institute.
-In Australia, they presented 19-month, long-term remission data for the Geneva patient, a person with HIV who was treated with baricitinib.
-As of 2025, the Geneva patient is on the official HIV cure list and is the first and only HIV patient to take a small molecule drug without receiving a mutated stem cell transplant.
+In Australia, they presented 19-month, long-term remission data for the Geneva patient, a person with HIV-1 who was treated with ruxolitinib, the first-generation JAK 1/2 inhibitor that Gavegnano first discovered and invented for viral infections during her PhD thesis.
+As of 2025, the Geneva patient is on the official HIV-1 cure list and is the first and only HIV patient to take a small molecule drug with a wild-type, non-mutated stem cell transplant.
+A second individual, dubbed the Oslo patient, also received ruxolitinib and is listed as cured from HIV-1 as of late 2025.

 Next Steps

-Gavegnano is now co-leading a clinical trial using baricitinib for HIV cure research, along with Marconi and Andrew H. Miller, Professor and Vice Chair for Research in the Department of Psychiatry and Behavioral Sciences in the School of Medicine.
+Gavegnano is now co-leading a clinical trial using baricitinib for HIV-1 cure research, along with Marconi and and William R. Tyor, MD, Professor in the Department of Neurology.
 The study will examine whether extending JAK inhibitor therapy beyond six months can further deplete HIV reservoirs and lead to long-term remission, in the absence of traditional antiretrovirals.

 Gavegnano lab members pose for a photo.
 L to R: Kate Siegel; Christina Gavegnano, PhD; Sourav Sen Gupta, PhD

-In addition to researching JAK inhibitors’ effects on COVID and HIV, the Gavegnano group is beginning studies looking at the interaction between bariticinib and depression, chronic traumatic encephalopathy (CTE), and more inflammation-driven diseases.
+In addition to researching JAK inhibitors’ effects on COVID-19 and HIV-1, the Gavegnano group is beginning studies looking at the interaction between bariticinib and depression, chronic traumatic encephalopathy (CTE), and more inflammation-driven diseases.

 “We now have intellectual property across many diseases, and now we have seven ongoing human trials of baricitinib,” said Gavengnano.